mobxjs/mobx/docs/installation.md

 React integration is available in two forms:

+-   [mobx-react-lite](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react-lite).
+Utilities to manually apply observation to function components.
 -   [mobx-react](https://github.com/mobxjs/mobx/tree/main/packages/mobx-react).
-Utilities to manually apply observation to function and class components.
+Wrapper around `mobx-react-lite` that also supports class components.
 -   [mobx-react-observer](https://github.com/christianalfoni/mobx-react-observer).
 Babel/swc plugin to automatically apply observation to components.

 Append the appropriate bindings for your use case to one of the commands below: